Programming & Data Processing

 10 12

-Navigate to the Matrix Addition Tool on wtools.com.
-You'll see two input areas for Matrix A and Matrix B, along with configuration options for delimiters.
+Go to the Matrix Addition Tool on wtools.com.
+You'll see two input areas for Matrix A and Matrix B, plus options for configuring delimiters.

-- Column separator — the character between elements in the same row (commonly a space, tab, or comma).
+• Column separator — the character between elements in a row (usually a space, tab, or comma).

-- Row separator — the character that separates rows (commonly a newline or semicolon).
+• Row separator — the character between rows (usually a newline or semicolon).

 Step 3: Enter Matrix A and Matrix B

-Paste or type your matrices into the corresponding fields.
-Using spaces as the column delimiter and newlines as the row delimiter, a 3×3 matrix would look like:
+Paste or type your matrices into the input fields.
+With spaces between columns and newlines between rows, a 3×3 matrix looks like:

 1 2 3